 This phase of the project is over Yet furies remain aflight.
 As long as they do, I will post news and updates concerning the non-buddhist project.

 Please let me know if you discover any interesting bits to share.
-You can do so by leaving a comment, which is closed to the public.
+You can do so by leaving a comment.
+(Comments are closed to public view, but I see them.)

 If you want to be involved in current discussions on non-buddhist critical practices, here’s where to do so: